 Data and structure

-Both the carbon and pure wood blades weigh 85 grams.
-The thickness of Koki Niwa Carbon is 5.64 mm, and the thickness of Koki Niwa Wood is 6.66 mm.
-There is not much difference in the weight and both of them are not too heavy.
-The pure wood blade is relatively thicker, and it is presumed that it can be better in terms of control.
+Both the carbon and pure wood blades have a weight of 85 grams.
+The Koki Niwa Carbon has a thickness of 5.64 mm, while the Koki Niwa Wood has a thickness of 6.66 mm.
+There is no significant difference in weight, as both blades are relatively lightweight.
+The pure wood blade is somewhat thicker and is believed to offer better control.

-The material of the carbon one is a non-classical 7-layer structure, with 4 layers of fibers of 2 types (aromatic and wool fibers); the wood one is 2 layers of lymphatic and 5 layers of Ayous.
-Let’s take a look at the performance of the two blades in the actual playtests.
+The carbon blade features a non-traditional 7-layer composition, with 4 layers of fibers in 2 different types (aromatic and wool fibers).
+In contrast, the wood blade consists of 2 layers of lymphatic wood and 5 layers of Ayous wood.
+Let’s examine the performance of these two blades during actual playtests.

 Koki Niwa Carbon is obviously much faster.
 The speed is very rapid and has a clear feel when hitting the ball.
 When looping the ball under small force, the speed is even faster than the new Butterfly Viscaria.